knpuniversity/javascript/knpu/ep1-basics/clear-form-prep-template.md

 ## Client-Side Templating??

 Ok, back to the main task: on success, we need to add a new row to the table.
-We *could* do this the easy way, by manually parsing the JSON and building the table.
-But there's one big problem: I do *not* want to duplicate the row markup in my template AND in JavaScript.
+We *could* do this the easy way: by manually parsing the JSON and building the table.
+But there's one big problem: I do *not* want to duplicate the row markup in Twig AND in JavaScript.
 Instead, we're going to use client-side templates.

 Let's start off simple: at the bottom of our object, add a new function: `_addRow` that has a `repLog` argument.
 For now just log that: this will be the RepLog data